Raj Ballabh Yadav: Conviction for the rape of a minor

 In February 2016, Yadav was booked for raping a minor girl at his home.
 On 15 December 2018, he was convicted of the offence under the POCSO Act 2012 and sentenced to life imprisonment, as well as being fined ₹50,000.
 He has since been suspended from the RJD.
+His wife Vibha Devi won the Bihar assembly election from Nawada constituency in the year 2020 and again in 2025.